“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “Glad to hear it, honey,” said Marguerite.

-“What did you feel?” said Louis.
+“What did you feel?” said Louisa.

 “Everything vibrating.
 And then everything turn into shapes like we studied in geometry class.
 Too difficult to describe.
 I still see the shapes.
 Oh, my god.”